 - Settling in

-Of course, every move is different and individual circumstances change, including how long it takes to move house.
+Of course, every situation is different and individual circumstances change, including how long it takes to move house.
 However, it’s helpful to have some ballpark figures to give you an idea of where you stand.

 - Average Cost: £500-£1,500

 Conveyancing solicitors are vital whether you’re buying or selling (or both).
 They will take on a range of legal work during the conveyancing process, including the deposit transfer, being the point of contact for your mortgage lender and exchanging contracts.
 Conveyancing fees vary, but can be thousands, depending on property type and other factors such as property value, property type, transaction complexity, local searches, mortgage requirements and location.

 Valuation & Mortgage Costs